 I never put much thought into getting lip fillers until I started seeing the trend on social media.
 Why would I ever want to go through the pain of needle injections, especially anywhere on my face?
 It seemed like just another beauty trend, though the outcomes on my newsfeed were undeniably flawless.
 After a week’s worth of research, I scheduled myself for a consultation.
 Eventually, with careful consideration (and courage), I decided to go for it.
-Besides the pinching pain I felt during the procedure, my lips afterward were very swollen with some bruising.
+Besides the pinching pain I felt during the procedure, my lips were very swollen with some bruising after lip injections.
 This made me panic and regret getting fillers at all, but after a few days, I had fallen in love with my new lips.

 The aftercare wasn’t simple or convenient, but I remembered my favorite organic arnica gel, Post-Traumatic Response Gel with MatrX BTM had a lot of uses such as sunburn, blemishes, and general pain so I asked Dr Yazdani from Seaside Medical Technologies if it would help heal the procedure I just had.
 Indeed, that was precisely why The Response Gel was created in the first place.
 After the first day of using the magical potion I began seeing fast results, and my “get well” prayers answered!

 The Post-Traumatic Response Gel helped reduce the pain, swelling, and bruising immediately following my procedure along with the other methods my doctor advised me on.
 Curious as to whether these other methods I tried are even proven or not, I decided to do some digging and found these 6 after care tips for lip injections:

 Summary of After Care for Lip Injections